Falcon Lands at Olin

 Angie Wagner with Cheryl Beredo and Melissa Holland

 Angie Wagner's last day behind the circulation desk

 Good-bye and good luck to

 - Karen Bobbett, Digital Scholarship & Preservation Services

 - John Saylor, Scholarly Resources & Special Collections

 who recently left the Library.

 The Lighthearted Library: Cartoons by Betsy Elswit

-Below is the cartoon we left you with in December and the captions sent in by your co-workers.
+Below is the cartoon we left you with in October and the captions sent in by your co-workers.
 After them you will find another new cartoon waiting for your insight and sense of humor.
 (Photograph of Betsy Elswit by Shirley Cowles)

 AND HERE'S THE NEW ONE: